manendrapalsingh/ubc-ev-sandbox/README.md

 ### API Documentation

 - **[API Collection Guide](./api-collection/README.md)**: Postman collections, Swagger specifications, and field documentation
+  - **Note**: All Swagger files and Postman collections are aligned.
+The `location` object has been removed from the context schema as it is not part of the standard Beckn protocol context.
+Location information for charging stations is available in the message body (e.g., `beckn:availableAt` in catalog items, `deliveryAttributes.location` in fulfillment).
 - **[Schema Documentation](./schemas/README.md)**: JSON schema definitions for validation

 ### Related Documentation